-The majority of University of Bridgeport undergrads use financial aid to to cover the cost of tuition.
-In 2021, 1,886 of the 3,129 undergrads enrolled received financial aid.
-University of Bridgeport meets 60 percent of the demonstrated financial need for undergraduates.
+The majority of University of Bridgeport undergrads use financial aid to help pay for school.
+In 2022, 1,886 of the 2,350 undergrads enrolled received financial aid.
+University of Bridgeport meets 60% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $30,815 a year.
-Around 68 percent of University of Bridgeport undergrads take out student loans to cover any remaining costs.
+Around 68% of University of Bridgeport undergrads take out student loans to cover any remaining costs.
 University of Bridgeport graduates who have student loans graduate with an average of $21,200 of student loan debt.

 The average debt for each loan type varies.

 |Most Common Loans for University of Bridgeport Students|